Bus Stop Announcements – Operators must announce or cause to be announced:

 In all cases, dispatch staff shall check the status of the next available bus.
 All MMVTA transit provider staff members shall be trained on the above policy.

-Service Animal – means any dog, or other animal individually trained to do work or perform tasks for the benefit of a qualified individual with a disability, including psychiatric, cognitive or mental disabilities.
+Service Animal – means any dog individually trained to do work or perform tasks for the benefit of a qualified individual with a disability, including psychiatric, cognitive or mental disabilities.
 Possible tasks that service animals may perform include but are not limited to, guiding individuals who are blind or have low vision, alerting individuals who are deaf or hearing impaired to the presence of people or sounds, pulling a wheelchair, fetching dropped items, assisting an individual during a seizure, retrieving medicine or alerting the individual to a telephone call, providing physical support to assist with balance and stability to individuals with mobility disabilities and assisting individuals including those with cognitive disabilities with navigation.
 A service animal is not a pet or a comfort animal.

 The user/owner boarding a MMVTA vehicle with a service animal may not be charged an extra fee for the service animal.